NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 The `account create` command takes the public key from the path provided in the `env.json` file.
 Once an account has been created, the IP address used to access the system will be locked to the public key.
 Any request from the IP address will be treated as though it comes from this account.
 For this reason, it is prudent to ensure you have complete control of the IP you are using.
 Sensitive changes to the account data on the system will require GPG challenges for security.
 You can create more IP addresses for this account once you have an active subscription.

-`account verify` takes no arguments and requires a challenge to be solved.
+`account verify` takes no arguments and requires a `Challenge` to be solved.
 This first challenge proves that the account holder has control of a corresponding private key.

-`account delete` requires a challenge to be solved and removes all data related to the account on the system.
+`account delete` requires a `Challenge` to be solved and removes all data related to the account on the system.

-`account lock` requires a challenge to be solved and prevents all access to the system by the account in question until another command is given to unlock.
+`account lock` requires a `Challenge` to be solved and prevents all access to the system by the account in question until another command is given to unlock.

 ## Challenge

-A Challenge contains a plaintext piece of data that is delivered once it has been encrypted to the public key of the account.
+A `Challenge` contains a plaintext piece of data that is delivered once it has been encrypted to the public key of the account.
 Once the account holder receives this information, it must be decrypted using their private key and re-encrypted to the public key of the system before being sent back to close the challenge.
 In this way, the holder of the public key proves their possession of the corresponding private key.
 This process is repeated with a new piece of plaintext every time the user wishes to modify data on the system.

 For clarity, each challenge occurs in the following order:

 1. The user submits a request that is restricted for security purposes.
-2. A challenge object is created on the user account, with an `origin` relevant to the action.
+2. A `Challenge` object is created on the user account, with an `origin` relevant to the action.
 3. The user makes a request for the data contained in the challenge, and receives a piece of ascii armor data, `A` encrypted to their public key.
 4. The user decrypts `A` using their private key to yield `B`, proving that they possess it.
 5. The user makes a request for the public key of the system.